vincentgruse/eeg-training-app/README.md

    - **src/** contains purely UI components, making them testable in isolation
    - **resources/** contains the Python processing script, kept separate from the JavaScript codebase

-2. **Component-Based Design**: Each UI element is a separate component with clear responsibilities, allowing for easier maintenance and extension for future experiments.
+2. **Component-Based Design**: Each UI element is a separate component with clear responsibilities.

 3. **Data Flow Architecture**: The application follows a unidirectional data flow pattern, where:
    - Configuration settings flow down from parent components
    - Events flow up through callbacks
    - This prevents state synchronization issues that could affect timing precision

-4. **Security Considerations**: The preload script creates a controlled bridge between renderer and main processes to prevent unauthorized access to system resources.

 ### Adding New Features